wp-cli/handbook/commands/super-admin.md

 # wp super-admin

-Lists, adds, or removes super admin users on a multisite install.
+Lists, adds, or removes super admin users on a multisite installation.

 ### EXAMPLES